1bnr/CSCI-3081W_BrushWork/doc/iter2_designdocument.md

 > First, in the **Design Description** section below, describe the design you developed to address this challenge.
 We expect that you will include at least one figure showing the relationships of the classes affected by your design.
 Second, in the **Design Justification** section below present the most compelling argument you can for why this design is justified.
 Note that our expectation is that you will need to discuss the pros (and maybe cons) of your final design as compared to alternative designs that you discussed in your group in order to make a strong case for justifying your design.

 ### 1.1 Design Description
 For the filters our group decided it would be best to implement each filter as its own class.
-We decided we would not differentiate too much between pixel-independent/convolution-based filters, and this led to very easily defined filters which only required a single method to apply the filter.
+We decided we would not differentiate too much between pixel-independent/convolution-based filters, and this led to easily defined filters which only required a single method to apply the filter.
 Below is a UML diagram that models our groups idea, Threshold is the only filter included in the diagram but imagine that any of our other filters could take its spot and the relationships would still hold.

 ![screen shot 2016-11-19 at 3 47 30 pm](https://media.github.umn.edu/user/5831/files/d23f62e8-ae89-11e6-9526-4695ed51384a)